Resources for home learning:

 As and when you can throughout your day count to 10, using the tune from the clip above.

-Can you count out 8 objects.
-(These can be a mixture of your toys or it can be 8 spoons)
+Can you count out 2 objects.
+(These can be any object)

-Now try and write the number 8.
-You could make it using objects.
+Now try and write the number 2.
+You could make it using objects (duplo, sticks).

 Topic Linked Activity: